keptn/lifecycle-toolkit/docs/content/en/docs/yaml-crd-ref/metricsprovider.md

-`KeptnMetricsProvider` defines an instance of the data provider (such as Prometheus, Dynatrace, or Datadog) that is used by the [KeptnMetric](metric.md) CRD.
+`KeptnMetricsProvider` defines an instance of the data provider (such as Prometheus, Dynatrace, or Datadog) that is used by the [KeptnMetric](metric.md) resource.
 One Keptn application can perform evaluations and metrics from more than one data provider and, beginning with the v1alpha3 API version, can use more than one instance of each data provider.
-To implement this, create a `KeptnMetricsProvider` CRD for each instance of each data provider being used, then reference the appropriate provider for each evaluation or metric definition by its name.
+To implement this, create a `KeptnMetricsProvider` resource for each instance of each data provider being used, then reference the appropriate provider for each evaluation or metric definition by its name.